Black Forest | Invitation Card

 Eventually I picked four shapes to be printed in blue, and six shapes to be printed in yellow.
 The animation below features all 24 possible combinations, some repeatedly.

 I designed this flyer together with my dear friend Yejin Kwon.
 Yejin took the photograph on one of her daily walks to and fro the Brussels studio in which she was working at the time.
-Though this particular design did in fact not make the final cut, I’m still rather fond of the atmosphere it conveys.
+Though this particular design did in fact not make the final cut, I’m still rather fond of the mood it conveys.

 Kafe Karlsson 1/2 | Flyer

 The drawings featured on this invitation card’s front and rear were designed ‘as one’: when splitting one single design in two and printing it on both sides of 80g paper, the paper’s thinness will allow the original, ‘single’ visual (see drafts bellow) to re-emerge.

 The gif below served as the printed invitation’s digital counterpart.
-It is the somewhat unorthodox attempt to pair a stereotypically Japanese, sparse aesthetic with the concept of horror vacuii, the fear of empty spaces.
+It is the somewhat unorthodox attempt to pair an originally sparse aesthetic with that of horror vacuii, the ‘fear of empty spaces’.

-Both a greeting card and a riso-print featuring the wide-eyed monkey that is part of the series of illustrations I made for this Chinese-Zodiac-Business-Card of mine can be purchased from my online store.
+Both a greeting card and a print featuring the wide-eyed monkey that is part of the series of illustrations I made for this Chinese-Zodiac-Business-Card can be purchased from my online store.

 Orangutan is a set of six typographic stamps modelled in the form of a dice.
 Each of the dice’s six sides’ shapes can – through repetitive use or in combination with the other five shapes – be used to form all 26 letters of the Roman alphabet; or anything else really.

-While the loop above features one possible configuration of each letter, most letters can also be assembled in numerous different ways.
+While the loop above features one possible configuration of each letter, most letters can actually be assembled in numerous different ways.

 The project right below features a typographical design for which I made use of Orangutan’s formal vocabulary.